appium/python-client/README.md

 ### Run tests

-You can run all of tests running on CI via `tox` in your local.
+You can run all of the tests running on CI via `tox` in your local.

 ```bash
 $ tox